Trusted WordPress tutorials, when you need them most.

 Also, make sure to select the custom search engine you created earlier in the ‘Engine’ menu.
 As for the ‘Results Page,’ you can use the default WordPress version or create a custom search results page.

 By default, SearchWP will search all the media, pages, and posts on your WordPress website.
-If you’ve created any custom post types, then you can include them in the search results using the ‘Type of search’ field.
+If you’ve created any custom post types, you can include them in the search results using the ‘Type of search’ field.

 Simply type in each custom post type that you want to include.
 When the right custom post type appears, go ahead and click to add it to the search.